juergenweb/FieldtypeOpeningHours/README.md

 Array ( [0] => Mo,Tu,We 08:00-12:00 [1] => Mo,Th 13:00-18:00 [2] => Th 08:00-11:00 )
 ```
 As you can see days with the same opening times will be combined and output in the value.
 You can use this array to create the markup by yourself (or you use the pre-defined render method afterwards).
-Be aware to set outputformatting to false before, because schema.org accepts only 24 hours format and no fe 08:00 AM or something like that.
-This must be language independent.
+The times are always in H:i format (independent of language settings), because Schema.org only accepts this format.

 ### Render methods
-The render methods return a string for direct output in the templates.
+The render methods returns a string for direct output in the templates.
 You can use these methods if they satisfy your needs.
-If you want to customize your markup it will be better to use the array methods above and create the markup by yourself.
+If you want to customize your markup it will be better to use the array methods above and create the markup by your own.

 #### 1) Render all opening times

 This renders all opening times in an unordered list.
-You can set some options like ulclass, fulldayName timesseparator and timesuffix to change the markup a little bit.
+You can set some options like ulclass, fulldayName and timesseparator to change the markup a little bit.
-Render methods take care of the format configuration settings in the backend, because the will run through the formatValue() before output.
+Render methods take care of the format configuration settings in the backend.

 * ulclass: enter a class for the unordered list (default:none)
 * fulldayName: output the fullname (fe Monday) is set to true and the abbreviation (fe Mo) if set to false (default: false)